evpo/EncryptPad/docs/ru/readme.md

     # The key passphrase is sent through file descriptor 3
     cat plain_text.txt | encryptcli -e --key-file my_key.key \
     --key-only --key-pwd-fd 3 -o plain_text.txt.gpg 3< <(echo -n "key")

+<div id="command-line-encryptpad"></div>

+**encryptpad** is the GUI executable.
+It has the command line parameters below:

+    `--lang` - to enforce the language for the GUI

+    `--log-file` - specify the log file for diagnostics

+    `--log-severity` - log severity can be one of the following list: none, fatal, error, warning, info, debug, verbose

 <div id="installing"></div>